Standardised Price List

 Breakdown Of Charges

-Taking care of all necessary legal and administrative arrangements.
+Taking care of all necessary legal and administrative arrangements, guidance on certification & Registration, use of premises, Funeral Director & staff.

 Care of the deceased person before the funeral in appropriate facilities.
 The deceased person will be kept at the Funeral Directors premises.